Ethiopian mediator urges Sudan military, opposition to hold direct talks

 The military council has accused the opposition groups of being responsible for the violence and said at least three members of the security forces were injured by live fire.

-The Ethiopian mediator urged both sides on Tuesday to avoid escalation he help reaching an agreement.
+Both the Ethiopian and African Union mediators urged both sides on Tuesday to avoid escalation to help reaching an agreement.

+Earlier on Tuesday, United Arab Emirates said it is important to continue dialogue in Sudan and avoid an escalation.

+“Dialogue should continue without antagonism and towards an agreement on transition...It is necessary to avoid conflict and escalation,” UAE Minister of State for Foreign Affairs Anwar Gargash wrote on Twitter.

+Egypt, which deems security and stability in its southern neighbor as important for its own stability, said on Tuesday its ambassador to Khartoum met a leader in the opposition coalition on Monday.
+Cairo is seen as a supporter of the army rulers.

+“The ambassador stressed during the meeting that Egypt stands at the same distance from all the Sudanese parties,” the foreign ministry said in a statement.

-Reporting by Khalid Abdelaziz in Khartoum, Adittional reporting by Ahmed Tolba in cairo, Writing by Mahmoud Mourad, Editing by Gareth Jones
+Reporting by Khalid Abdelaziz in Khartoum, Adittional reporting by Ahmed Tolba in Cairo, Writing by Mahmoud Mourad, Editing by Mark Heinrich